Maritime Safety and Rescue Society

-The Sociedad de Salvamento y Seguridad Marítima (literally: Maritime Safety and Rescue Society), also known as SASEMAR or Salvamento Marítimo, is a sea search and rescue agency that operates in Spain.
+The Maritime Safety and Rescue Society (Sociedad de Salvamento y Seguridad Marítima), also known as SASEMAR or Salvamento Marítimo, is a sea search and rescue agency that operates in Spain.
 It is the body in charge of maritime traffic control, safety and rescue operations, and protection of the maritime environment but lacks any law enforcement responsibilities.
 The agency runs 20 rescue coordination centers (RCC), employs a staff of 1,500, and operates a fleet of 19 vessels, 54 boats, 11 helicopters, and 4 airplanes.